Municipalities of Milan: History

+In 1977 the City Council increased the role of zones' councils, providing them decision-making powers and transforming them into real administrative bodies, equipped with their own staffs and offices.
+Those new councils were elected for the first time on 8 June 1980.

+On 13 March 1997 the City Council reformed again the "decentralization zones", planning to give each borough council several functions.
+On 19 January 1999 the city executive chaired by the Mayor Gabriele Albertini decided to merge some of the zones, reducing their number to 9 and giving them a new numeration.
+This proposal was ultimately approved by the City Council on 3 March 1999.

 Borough Councils

 Each Municipality has a local government called Consiglio di Municipio (Borough Council).
 Every Council is composed of a President and 40 members for boroughs exceeding 100,000 inhabitants or 30 members for smaller ones.

 While the 1997 plan was intended to ascribe several rights and functions to borough councils, this has been largely unattended, so that borough councils have, in practice, little power and few duties.
 Some of the actual functions of borough councils are: